Visa and Residence Permit

 It is important that you always apply for a residence permit before the visa or the previous residence permit expires!
 For your first residence permit (after the initial visa), we recommend applying as soon as you have successfully registered your residence at the Residents’ Registration Office .
 If you apply for an extension too late, a new residence permit may not be issued.

-Please note: Your work permit is always connected to your residence permit.
-For example, with a residence permit according to § 16b AufenthG (study), you may work a maximum of 120 full days or 240 half days per year.
-In addition, student part-time jobs (for example as a student assistant at the university) are possible.
-Self-employment, on the other hand, is not permitted.
+Please note: The residence permit is always linked to a work permit.
+For example, with a residence permit under § 16b of the German Residence Act (AufenthG) for studying, you can work a maximum of 140 days per year (Arbeitstagekonto).
+Additionally, student part-time jobs (e.g., as a student assistant at the university) are allowed and not counted toward this limit.
+Part-time employment is always calculated in the way most beneficial to you.
+However, self-employment is not permitted.

 You need more info?